zxbodya/di1/readme.md

 ## More about child injector

-Ability to create child injector is intended for for providing context specific implementations while reusing not secific where it is possible.
+Ability to create child injector is intended for for providing context specific implementations while reusing not specific when possible.

 For example, imagine simple shopping app, and following services server side:

-- products - provides access to products db
+- `products` - provides access to products db
-- session - session storage for current user
+- `session` - session storage for current user
-- user profile (depends on: session)
+- `user` (depends on: `session`)
-- cart (depends on: user, products)
+- `cart` (depends on: `user`, `products`)

 So if we will create child injector for user request and will provide user specific session service implementation, than:

 1. `products` service would be created once and will be reused across all requests
-2. but `cart` and `user profile` services will be created for each user individually
+2. but `cart` and `user` services will be created for each user separately